threeal/errors-cpp/docs/index.rst

      // Continue processing if no error.
    }

-For functions returning `errors::Error`, use `errors::nil` function to signify no error or return an error object created from the `errors::make` function.
+For functions returning :cpp:class:`errors::Error`, use :cpp:func:`errors::nil` function to signify no error or return an error object created from the :cpp:func:`errors::make` function.

 .. code-block:: cpp